dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 - Complex Integral

-  - Basic idea: defined like a line integral in vector calculus, we use the parameterization to reduce it to a real integral.
+  - Basic idea: defined like a line/path integral in vector calculus, we use the parameterization to reduce it to a real integral.
 If $\gamma$ is supported on the real interval $[a, b]$ then we let
     $$
     \int_\gamma f(z)~dz = \int_a^b f(\gamma(t)) \gamma'(t) ~dt
     $$
     This is the first and most basic way to compute such an integral.

 - Residue